 |Other||Privileged access to your Linux system as root or via the

 |Conventions||# – requires given linux commands to be executed with root privileges either directly as a root user or by use of

-$ sudo apt install tasksel
+$ sudo apt update $ sudo apt install tasksel

 $ tasksel --list-tasks

 $ sudo tasksel install ubuntu-desktop